caiguanhao/baidu-maps-download/README.md

     Options:
         --dry-run        Show list of commands instead of executing them.
+        --with-traffic   Also download the traffic layer.

 ### Concatenate map pieces

 Concatenate map pieces in ``maps`` directory to one PNG image file named ``done.png``.
 You can specify [``crop``](http://www.imagemagick.org/Usage/crop/) option for the ``convert`` process.
-Map pieces and intermediate files will be deleted.
+All layers will merge automatically.
+Map pieces, layers and intermediate files will be deleted.

     bash pieces2one.sh [OPTION] [crop]